rajs-portfolio/PasswordGenerator/README.md

 ## 📚 What I Learned

-This project helped me practice:
+By creating this project, I practiced:

-* Python variables
+* Variables
 * User input
 * Loops
 * Conditional statements
+* Strings
 * Random password generation
-* Working with strings
 * Using Python modules

+## 🎯 Purpose

+This is a **beginner-friendly project** created to practice Python programming fundamentals and understand how a simple password generator works.

-## 👨‍💻 Beginner Project
+## 👨‍💻 Author

-This is a beginner-friendly Python project created for learning and practicing programming fundamentals.
+Created as a beginner Python project for learning and practice.